* Demographic group segmentation not available for this indicator

 There are two general ways to measure how well students are continuing through their postsecondary education: Persistence and Retention.
 There are well-documented differences in student persistence and retention by:

 These characteristics are often interrelated.
-For example, economic disadvantage is associated with lower academic readiness and such students are more likely to enroll part-time or at less selective institutions.
+For example, economic disadvantage is associated with lower academic readiness, and such students are more likely to enroll part-time or at less selective institutions.
 These students may be more likely to face academic or financial challenges during their first year, resulting in lower overall persistence.
-First generation college students may have a more difficult time navigating college, leading to lower persistence rates as compared to students whose parents have completed some postsecondary education.
+First-generation college students may have a more difficult time navigating college, leading to lower persistence rates as compared to students whose parents have completed some postsecondary education.
 Research on the first-year persistence rates of North Carolina high school graduates is consistent with past research using national samples.

-Persistence to degree completion is a challenge for both individual students and the institutions they are attending, and overall patterns of persistence and retention can amplify and exacerbate inequalities shown in college access.
+Persistence to degree completion is a challenge for both individual students and the institutions they attend, and overall patterns of persistence and retention can amplify and exacerbate inequalities shown in college access.
 At the state level, increases in persistence rates increase the likelihood of degree completions.
 Having a postsecondary degree is related to better health and economic outcomes as compared to not having a postsecondary degree.

 The data for first-year persistence by state was downloaded from the National Student Clearinghouse (NSC) Research Center.